openhwgroup/cv32e40p/docs/source/corev_hw_loop.rst

 -  When both loops are nested, the End address of the outermost HWLoop (must be #1) must be at least 2 instructions further than the End address of the innermost HWLoop (must be #0), i.e. HWLoop[1].endaddress >= HWLoop[0].endaddress + 8.
+   Remark: To avoid to add 2 NOPs in case nothing can be put there by the compiler, lpcount setting of the the inner loop could be moved after it without forgetting to add the same in the preamble before the outer loop start address.

 -  HWLoop must always be entered from its start location (no branch/jump to a location inside a HWLoop body).